 Beaches.
 The County maintains three public beaches within the Town limits: Seagrape Access near the northern border, Turtle Trail seven-tenths of a mile south of there, and the Tracking Station Beach behind the CVS Drugstore.
 Another access point available to walking or cycling guests is at the end of Beachcomber Lane (parking west of A1A on Fred Tuerk Road is available).
-This access is closed for repairs due to damage caused by Hurricane Matthew.
 Many public beaches are available in the unincorporated County and in the City of Vero Beach.

 - Dogs on the beach are allowed with a leash only within the Town limits.
 County beaches and the City of Vero Beach do not allow dogs under any circumstance.
 Pet owners must pick up droppings left by their pet.

 - The US State Department has initiated the "Our Ocean" campaign for protection of this precious resource.
 Click on "Our Ocean" for a video and call to action for everyone, or visit their website for updates.